Duality-Based Fixed Point Iteration Algorithm for Beamforming Design in ISAC Systems: Introduction

-In conventional communication-only multi-user downlink systems, the classical downlink beamforming (DB) problem—minimizing the total transmit power subject to signal-to-interference-plus-noise ratio (SINR) constraints—has been extensively studied using uplink–downlink duality principles \cite{Viswanathsum2003,Vishwanathduality2003,yuminimax2006,rashidDL1998,Schubertsolution2004,liu2021UplinkdownlinkDualityMultipleaccess}.
-This approach establishes an equivalence between downlink power minimization and virtual uplink power minimization, enabling efficient algorithms with convergence guarantees based on Lagrangian duality and fixed point iterations (FPIs).
+In conventional communication-only multi-user downlink systems, the classical downlink beamforming (DB) problem, which minimizes the total transmit power subject to signal-to-interference-plus-noise ratio (SINR) constraints, can be efficiently solved using uplink--downlink duality \cite{rashidDL1998,boche2002GeneralDualityTheory,wiesel2006LinearPrecodingConic}.
+This duality establishes that the minimum sum power required to achieve a set of SINR targets in the downlink is equal to that in a virtual dual uplink channel, and the resulting virtual uplink problem can be solved globally and efficiently via fixed point iteration (FPI) algorithms.

 However, beamforming problems in ISAC systems exhibit significant structural differences from those in communication-only systems.
-Specifically, radar sensing requirements are often expressed via beampattern matching \cite{liu2020JointTransmitBeamforming,liu2022TransmitDesignJoint}, or Cramér–Rao bound (CRB) conditions \cite{liu2022CramerRaoBoundOptimization,attiah_beamforming_2024}, which are nonlinear functions of the transmit covariance matrix.
+Radar sensing requirements are often expressed via beampattern matching \cite{li2007mimo,stoica2007probing,liu2020JointTransmitBeamforming,liu2022TransmitDesignJoint} or Cram\'{e}r--Rao bound (CRB) conditions \cite{liu2022CramerRaoBoundOptimization,attiah_beamforming_2024}, which are nonlinear functions of the transmit covariance matrix.
 These constraints couple the beamforming vectors across all communication and sensing signals, resulting in optimization problems in which the associated dual weighting matrices can be indefinite \cite{attiah_beamforming_2024,attiah2025uplink-downlink,zhang_joint_2025}.
-The presence of indefinite weighting matrices brings significant technical difficulties in analyzing and solving the corresponding problem.
-First, the problem might become unbounded.
-Second, even when it is bounded, the classical FPI algorithm cannot be directly applied.
-This is because the convergence of the classical FPI algorithm is based on the so-called standard interference function theory \cite{yates1995FrameworkUplinkPower}, but the indefinite weighting matrices invalidate this property.
+The presence of indefinite weighting matrices introduces two fundamental technical difficulties.
+First, the optimization problem might become unbounded.
+Second, even when the problem is bounded, the classical FPI algorithm cannot be directly applied, because its convergence analysis relies on the standard interference function theory \cite{yates1995FrameworkUplinkPower}, which requires positive definite weighting matrices.
 The goal of this paper is to overcome these difficulties and extend efficient duality-based beamforming approaches from communication-only systems to ISAC systems.